xendk/custode.el/README.md

   disabled, so adding a command wont make anything happen in itself.
 * `k`: Remove a command.
 * `e`: Edit command.
 Allows for changing the command but retain state.
+  When run interactively, this will also delete any existing output buffers and trigger the command if it is being watched (can be suppressed with a prefix argument).
 * `w`: Watch a command.
 This makes custode run this task whenever saving a file in the project.
 When run interactively, this will also trigger the command (can be suppressed with a prefix argument).